LCBC-UiO/r_selfenc/README.md

 ### Decrypt

-Decryption is done by typing a single command in R. Just source the self-encrypted R file from an interactive R session (will prompt for the password).
+Decryption is done by typing a single command in R. Just source the self-decrypting R file from an interactive R session (will prompt for the password).

 Example
 ```R